-- (1) A security officer may request a person who is seeking to enter, or is on, court premises to undergo a frisk search. - (2) If the person agrees to undergo a frisk search, the search may be conducted only by: - (a) a security officer of the same sex as the person; or

-Part 2 Security officers and authorised court officersDivision 2 Requests that may be made of persons seeking to enter, or on, court premises

-- (i) is of the same sex as the person; and - (ii) has been requested by a security officer to conduct the search; and - (iii) has agreed to the request; and - (iv) conducts the search in the presence of a security officer; or - (c) if there is no-one available to conduct the search in accordance with paragraph (a) or (b)-any security officer.
+- (1) A security officer may request a person who is seeking to enter, or is on, court premises to undergo a frisk search. - (2) If the person agrees to undergo a frisk search, the search may be conducted only by: - (a) a security officer of the same sex as the person; or - (b) if there is not a security officer of the same sex as the person available to conduct the search-a member of the staff of a court, who: - (i) is of the same sex as the person; and - (ii) has been requested by a security officer to conduct the search; and - (iii) has agreed to the request; and - (iv) conducts the search in the presence of a security officer; or - (c) if there is no-one available to conduct the search in accordance with paragraph (a) or (b)-any security officer.